-I'm an associate professor of psychology at the University of Nottingham Malaysia Campus.
+I'm a professor of psychology at the University of Nottingham Malaysia.
 Before taking up my current position, I was a Senior Lecturer at Swansea University, and before that I spent two years as a postdoctoral fellow at McMaster University in Canada, working in the lab of Martin Daly and Margo Wilson.
 I did my Ph.D. in psychology and philosophy at Massey University in New Zealand.
-My second book, The Ape That Understood the Universe, hit the shelves in September 2018, the audiobook version was released in May 2019, and a revised paperback edition is slated for release in late 2019.
+My second book, The Ape That Understood the Universe, hit the shelves in September 2018, and an audiobook version and revised paperback edition were released in 2019.

 My main areas of expertise include evolutionary psychology, nature/nurture issues, sex differences, and kin selection theory.
 I also have a long-standing interest in philosophy, especially philosophical issues related to the mind and evolutionary theory.
 Some of my earliest academic work was on the placebo effect.

-Evolutionary Psychology / Behavioural Genetics / Philosophy of Mind
+Evolutionary Psychology / Behaviour Genetics / Philosophy of Mind

 PSGY2015: Conceptual and Historical Issues in Psychology